How is the Wheeler Centre addressing risks associated with the Covid-19 coronavirus?

 What if an event is booked out?

 The event page on the Wheeler Centre website calendar will display a ‘Booked Out’ sign if the event has been booked to capacity.
-However, changes may occur prior to the event so be sure to check back regularly.
+That said, none of our digital events during the pandemic so far have had a capped capacity.

 Why do you only accept credit card bookings?

-The Wheeler Centre does not have the resources to run a box office, so we request that bookings be made online via our website.
-The process is totally secure.
-Your credit card details remain completely confidential.
+The Wheeler Centre does not have the resources to run a box office, and we request that bookings be made online via our website.
+Our booking process is secure – our systems utilise industry-standard encryption – and your credit card details remain completely confidential.
 If you have any problems or queries, please contact our reception for assistance.
 Reception hours are 9am–5pm, Monday to Friday.
 Phone (03) 9094 7800.

 Can I book over the phone?